anagavrilovic/Golf/README.md

 # Golf Scene
 Student project for Computer Graphics course on Faculty of Technical Sciences

-Golf scene using SharpGL, a C# version of OpenGL.
+Golf scene using SharpGL, a C# wrapper for all OpenGL functions.
 Learned basics of Computer Graphics like:
 - Primitives
 - Quadric objects